Solar in Paducah, KY: 2026 Cost, Savings & Payback

 What is the solar payback period in Paducah?

-The average solar payback period in Paducah is approximately 15.6 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $7,180.
+The average solar payback period in Paducah is approximately 22.3 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $26,165 before subtracting installation cost.

 Does Paducah have net metering?